StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 ![](resources/ai-generated-images/stable-diffusion/selected/3790635847_An_astronaut_being_surrounded_by_eldritch_tentacles_in_the_void_of_space_with_stars__beksinski__4k__detailed__oil_on_canvas.png){: loading="lazy" style="height:60%; width:60%"}

-### Antropomorphic Animals (Mostly dressed as adventurers)
+### Anthropomorphic Animals (Mostly dressed as adventurers)

-One thing I struggled to get right with other models was antropomorphic animals, especially if I also asked for medieval, steampunk or fantasy clothes.
+One thing I struggled to get right with other models was anthropomorphic animals, especially if I also asked for medieval, steampunk or fantasy clothes.
 My dream of drawing a Mouseguard party with DALL-E would never come to fruition.
 With StableDiffusion one trick that worked for me was, instead of, say, prompting "ferret with pirate clothes/dressed as a pirate", using the prompt "ferret wearing a pirate costume".

 Then I also got a prompt from twitter and iterated it, which was "cute and adorable \[animal], wearing \[clothes], steampunk/clockpunk/fantasy..." plus style prompts.

 This one worked like a charm.
-Rather than telling you the prompt I used for each individual picture, I will jsut show you the ones I liked best, so you can see what possibilities exist by tweaking a prompt like that one (I guess you can deduce the animal, etc. from the images themselves).
+Rather than telling you the prompt I used for each individual picture, I will just show you the ones I liked best, so you can see what possibilities exist by tweaking a prompt like that one (I guess you can deduce the animal, etc. from the images themselves).

 > Example prompt: "Cute and adorable ferret wizard, wearing coat and suit, steampunk, lantern, anthromorphic, Jean paptiste monge, oil painting"